 Interested in these opportunities?
 Please contact Teen Librarian Ms. Loretta at Loretta.Zhang@arlingtontx.gov.
 Additional volunteer opportunities may be available.

 Do you love creating new characters and developing new worlds?
 Taking original ideas and transforming them into stories?
 Teens in grades 7-12 are invited to join the Arlington Public Library for its teen creative writing program, Night Owls!
 We will use prompts and writing techniques to stretch our imaginations and help each other grow into better writers.
+We meet on the 2nd and 4th Thursday of every month except for holidays.
+Find us in the Young Adult Area of the George W. Hawkes Downtown Library!

 The Arlington Public Library offers access to public computers for teens and adults.
 Public computers are free to use for all users with a valid library card.
 Guest passes are available for non-residents for $1 an hour.